How to Plan a Room That Functions Exactly The Way You Want

 kid friendly family roomPin

-Step 3: Add accessories
+Step 3: Layer in smart accessories

 Your list of items you need to do each activity should be so specific that you included accessories as well.